nodejs/node/doc/api/fs.md

 * On SunOS systems (including Solaris and SmartOS), this uses [`event ports`][].
 * On Windows systems, this feature depends on [`ReadDirectoryChangesW`][].
 * On Aix systems, this feature depends on [`AHAFS`][], which must be enabled.
+* On IBM i systems, this feature is not supported.

 If the underlying functionality is not available for some reason, then `fs.watch()` will not be able to function and may thrown an exception.